-Whether you’ll be spending Halloween tossing candy into pumpkin-shaped buckets held by pint-sized goblins and ghosts, or smearing on your own face paint and raising the roof (or the dead) straight through the witching hours, it’s never a bad idea to brush up on your history – especially when it involves spooky statistics and freaky fun-facts.
+Whether you’ll be spending Halloween tossing candy into pumpkin-shaped buckets or smearing on face paint through the witching hours, it’s never a bad idea to brush up on your Halloween history – especially when it involves scary statistics and freaky fun-facts.

 Because the movie Halloween (1978) was on such a tight budget, they had to use the cheapest mask they could find for the character Michael Meyers, which turned out to be a William Shatner Star Trek mask.
 Shatner initially didn’t know the mask was in his likeness, but when he found out years later, he said he was honored.

-- The first Jack O’Lanterns were actually made from turnips
+- The first Jack O’Lanterns were made from turnips

 - Samhainophobia is the fear of Halloween.

 - Fifty percent of kids prefer to receive chocolate candy for Halloween, compared with 24% who prefer non-chocolate candy and 10% who preferred gum.